xuangu-fang/Bayesian-Dynamic-Tensor-Toolbox/README.md

 <br />
 BayTT is an open-source library collecting state-of-art models and baselines for Bayesian Tensor decomposition.

-We provide a neat code base to decompose a sparse tensor in probabilistic ways, which cover three mainstream tasks now: **Sparse Tensor Decomposition,Streaming Tensor Decomposition, Temporal Tensor Decomposition**
+We provide a neat code base to decompose a sparse tensor in probabilistic ways, which cover three mainstream tasks now: **Sparse Tensor Decomposition, Streaming Tensor Decomposition, Temporal Tensor Decomposition**
 .
 We will add more topics like **Functional Tensor Decomposition** in the future.

 For each task, we made the leader borad evaluated on several classical datasets.
 We also provide the dataset in the repo.